anima-wg/voucher/draft-ietf-anima-rfc8366bis.md

 NETCONF {{RFC6241}} and RESTCONF {{RFC8040}}.
 For this reason, this security considerations section does not follow the template described by Section 3.7 of {{YANG-GUIDE}}.

+## Planning for a transition to Quantum-Ready algorithms

+As explained in {{?RFC9958}} there is significant concern that current public key schemes like RSA and ECC will be compromised with a few years of publication of this document.

+Section {{voucher}} provides a list of recommendations to manufacturers.
+It includes both a set of algorithms common today, but believed to be vulnerable to a quantum-enhanced adversary, as as well algorithms which are believed to be quantum-safe.

+The Voucher and Voucher Request artifacts are often relatively short-lived objects used for Onboarding.
+Once used, an adversary would need to return to the device to an onboarding state before a forged entry would be useful.

+Where the significant risk comes from is in all the related infrastructure required.
+An attack could be made upon any of the steps.
+This includes:

+1. the PKI used create and sign IDevID

+2. the PKI used by the MASA to sign Vouchers

+3. the algorithm used by the Pledge to sign Voucher Requests (the public key algorithm within the IDevID), and which is used for client-side certificate authentication in {{RFC8995}}

+3. the PKI used by Registrar operator to authenticate the TLS end-point for the Registrar within {{RFC8995}}

+4. the PKI used by Registrar operator to provision operational certificates (LDevID) to the device

+5. the algorithms used in the operational certificates to authenticate the device for operational purposes

+6. the key agreement protocols used by the TLS instances, or for creation of the ACP {{RFC8994}}

+7. the PKI used by the manufacturer to authenticate firmware updates.

+Issue 3 (above) is a concern for {{RFC8995}}, issue 5 is about the ability of {{RFC8995}} to use {{EST}} to provision quantum-safe algorithms.
+For issue 6: the key agreement protocols within TLS and IPsec/IKE are the subject of documents such as {{?RFC9954}}, {{?I-D.ietf-tls-mlkem}}, {{?I-D.ietf-ipsecme-ikev2-pqc-auth}}, and {{?I-D.ietf-ipsecme-ikev2-mlkem}}.

+Issue 7, is the domain of {{?I-D.ietf-suit-mti}} which suggests the inclusion of the HSS-LMS for signing of firmware updates.

+The transition of operational aspects (LDevID, IPsec) to quantum-safe algorithms requires that equipement firmware contain support for the new algorithms.
+Once that support is present, there are significant, but manageable, issues for the operator managing the transition.
+New firmware, new (hybrid) certificates issued via {{EST}} following an orderly renewal process, along with in-protocol mechanisms being developed for TLS and IPsec/IKE to allow for an incremental transition.
+All the above things are not in scope for this document.

+The manufacturer of a device controls what firmware goes into it and when.
+To first order, the manufacturer may switch to quantum-safe methods as soon as:

+* it has updated its MASA to verify voucher requests with the new algorithm, and sign vouchers with the new algorithm

+* it has switched its IDevID PKI to use a quantum-safe trust anchor, updating its qfactory device ID provisioning mechanism to use the new algorithm

+* it has a quantum-safe TLS certificate for it's MASA internet visible end-point

+* it has suitable firmware in the Pledge device that can use the new algorithms

+A manufacturer can essentially treat all new devices produced as being part of a new product line.
+That could include putting in a different MASA URL into the IDevID.
+That allows for all quantum-safe operations to be done on a new platform removing any risk to any installed based.

+The limiting factor for doing this is that the operator's Registrar must be ready to support the new algorithms.

+This includes:

+* answering provisional-TLS {{RFC8995}} requests with a quantum-safe certificate

+* accepting quantum-safe client-certificates from new devices

+* verification of the Pledge Voucher Request (PVR)

+* connecting to the MASA using quantum-safe mutual TLS

+* validating/auditing the resulting voucher

+Of these steps, only the voucher operations involves Registrar application code, the rest of this is "just" TLS upgrades necessary for quantum-safe operation.

+It may be possible for manufacturers to provision IDevID using both traditional and quantum-safe versions.
+In that case, the Pledge can look at the certificate presented by the Registrar, and if it is not quantum-safe, then it can use traditional algorithms.
+For enterprise and ISP level equipment used in an {{RFC8994}} ACP there are no code space reasons to prevent this.
+For IoT use cases, there may be code space, but also network capacity issues with the quantum-safe methods.
+This is an evolving problem in the IoT space.

 # IANA Considerations {#iana-considerations}